 One night, Pip witnesses yet another domestic crisis while sitting with Mr. and Mrs. Pocket in the living room.
 A servant tells Mr. Pocket that the cook is drunk and passed out in the kitchen.
 Mr. Pocket goes down to the kitchen to investigate.
 He also finds a bunch of pilfered butter grease.

-When he reports back to his wife, she gets mad at him for actually believing the servant who summoned him in the first place.
-Mrs. Pocket defends the cook’s honor and sobriety, saying that the cook had always told her she was fit to be a duchess.
+When he reports back to his wife, Mrs. Pocket is super mad and defends the cook's honor and sobriety.
+Apparently the cook had always told her she was fit to be a duchess.